egavrilov/homepage/_posts/2017-04-23-fetch-api-guide-2018.md

   console.log('ERROR!' + error.message);
 });
 </code></pre>
-<p>Next step will be getting blob objects (like images) and post a true form with content type 'application/x-www-form-urlencoded'</p>
+Next step will be getting blob objects (like images) and post a true form with content type 'application/x-www-form-urlencoded'
-<p>If you are not satisfied of this article, keep reading specification: <a href="https://fetch.spec.whatwg.org/#fetch-api">https://fetch.spec.whatwg.org/#fetch-api</a></p>
+If you are not satisfied of this article, keep reading specification: <a href="https://fetch.spec.whatwg.org/#fetch-api">https://fetch.spec.whatwg.org/#fetch-api</a>
 </div>